turingschool/career-development-curriculum-site/module_three/mod3_week1.md

  * Have a completed resume and optimized LinkedIn profile
  * Your GitHub
  * About section
- * Minimum of two projects with screenshotsPortfolios can be submitted during the inning, as long as its before **EOD Friday of Week 5**.
+ * Minimum of two projects with screenshots
+ * Portfolios can be submitted during the inning, as long as its before **EOD Friday of Week 5**.

 ###  Steps to get started:
  * First, review the following video on how to set up your Terminal Portfolio: